 Outside these opening hours, you can buy and print your daily access online before you leave.
 You can also use the positions of self-perception at the park by depositing the correct amount in the envelope provided for that purpose.

-Access to the Rivière-du-Sud-Ouest Visitor’s Centre and the Baudry House - In the winter, only the Visitor’s Centre parking lot is open.
+Access to the Rivière-du-Sud-Ouest Visitor’s Centre and the Baudry House - In the winter, only the Visitor’s Centre and Île-aux-Amours parking lots are open.
 The road is closed from the first snowfall until the spring thaw.

 This entrance is closed the day after Thanksgiving until the spring thaw.
 In the summer, a registration station is open.
 Self-registration year-round.